How Does Teeth Whitening Work?

-A side effect of consuming sugar was your teeth rotted away and turned black.
-We have come a long way since those days and clearly, people are after healthy, whiter and brighter teeth.
+Sugar used to be an expensive commodity, reserved for the wealthy.
+If you consumed large amounts of sugar, you were considered wealthy.
+A side effect of consuming sugar was that your teeth rotted away and turned black.
+We have come a long way since those days, and today people are seeking healthier, whiter, and brighter smiles through modern pain free dentistry.

 What Makes our Teeth White?